Addison's Disease: The Great Pretender

 Commonly reported symptoms, which can vary dramatically from dog to dog, include loss of appetite, weight loss, depression, listlessness, vomiting, diarrhea, hind-end pain, muscle weakness, tremors, shivering, increased thirst, excessive urination, a painful or sensitive abdomen, muscle or joint pain, and changes in coat, which may become thicker, thinner, longer, or even curly.
 About 15 to 20 percent of Addisonian dogs will have dark, tarry stools (melena, caused by gastrointestinal hemorrhage) or blood in their vomit.
 Symptoms often wax and wane, with the dog getting worse, then better, for months or even years.

 Veterinarians examining Addison’s patients may notice mental depression, a thin or emaciated body, muscle weakness, dehydration, patches of darkened skin, a slow and weak pulse, low body temperature, low blood pressure, and pale mucous membranes.
-Blood tests may show any of the following: elevated potassium, low sodium, elevated BUN and creatinine, elevated liver enzymes, low glucose, high calcium, low protein (albumin and globulin), anemia, low cholesterol, and metabolic acidosis.
+Blood tests may show any of the following: elevated potassium, low sodium, elevated BUN and creatinine, elevated liver enzymes, low glucose (hypoglycemia is seen in about 30% of dogs with Addison's disease due to decreased levels of glucocorticoids), high calcium, low protein (albumin and globulin), nonregenerative anemia, low cholesterol, and metabolic acidosis.
 Urine may be dilute (low specific gravity).
-A sodium/potassium ratio of less than 27 is strongly indicative of Addison’s, but a normal ratio does not rule it out as many veterinarians assume (one recent study found that only 76 percent of dogs with Addison's had sodium or potassium abnormalities).
+A sodium/potassium ratio of less than 27 with low sodium levels is strongly indicative of Addison’s, but a normal ratio does not rule it out as many veterinarians assume (one recent study found that only 76 percent of dogs with Addison's had sodium or potassium abnormalities).
 A sick dog with normal or elevated lymphocytes and eosinophils (lack of a stress leukogram) can point toward Addison’s.
 In fact, increased absolute lymphocyte counts may be more specific than the sodium:potassium ratio, even if the counts are still within the normal range (see Is there an easy screening test for canine hypoadrenocorticism? for more information).

 Addison’s disease, called “The Great Pretender,” is often misdiagnosed because it resembles so many other illnesses.
 Patients with Addison’s are often erroneously diagnosed as having gastrointestinal diseases such as inflammatory bowel disease (IBD), infections, parasites, cancer of the gastrointestinal tract, or poisoning.
 Acute renal failure, liver disease, urinary blockage, pancreatitis, insulinoma, hyperparathyroidism, and protein-losing enteropathy are other common misdiagnoses.